AngeloDotNet/AngeloDotNet/README.md

 ## 💫 About Me
 🔭 I'm currently working in Luna Labs as a .NET Senior Developer<br>
-🌱 I’m currently learning Amazon AWS<br>
+🌱 I’m currently learning Microsoft Azure<br>
 ⭐ If you like my open source repositories follow me on GitHub !